 With these vegan Sweet Potato Skins too you will satisfy tastebuds old and young, vegan and omnivore.
 I find kale and sweet potatoes never fail in combination because their vivid flavors– bitter and sweet– complement each other.
 And both vegetables are nutritional powerhouses which means that you will not just be thrilling your family with a fabulous side dish, you will also be watching out for their health.

-In case you haven’t already, don’t forget to check out Holy Cow’s Thanksgiving recipe suggestions in this post (scroll to the end) to get some ideas for your dinner this Thursday.
+In case you haven’t already, don’t forget to check out Holy Cow’s Vegan Pumpkin Bundt Cake in this post (scroll to the end) to get some ideas for your dinner this Thursday.
 And if I don’t see you again before the big day, I wish all of my readers here at Holy Cow! a wonderful Thanksgiving!